XdoctorwhoZ/behave-learning/09_logging/README.md

 # 09 Logging

 Behave is able to capture log / stdout / stderr.
-When developping the test it is better to deactivate those capture features using:
+At beginning, when developping the test, it is better to deactivate those capture features using:
 ```bash
 --no-logcapture --no-capture --no-capture-stderr
 ```